yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 ##### --fs_wal_dirs

 Specifies a comma-separated list of directories, where `yb-tserver` will store write-ahead (WAL) logs.
-This can be the same as one of the directories listed in `--fs_data_dirs`, but not a sub-directory of a data directory.
+This can be the same as one of the directories listed in `--fs_data_dirs`, but not a subdirectory of a data directory.

 Default: Same value as `--fs_data_dirs`